gnulnx/anouman/README.md

 **Step 5**  Explore Anouman Shell Commands

-Assuming you update and sourced .bash_profile at the end of the deployment step you will now have a few shell commands that were appended to the end of your sites virtualenv activate script.
+Assuming you updated and sourced .bash_profile at the end of the deployment step you will now have a few shell commands that were appended to the end of your sites virtualenv activate script.
 For instance to check the status of gunicorn/nginx type:

     site status